USA Call/Text:

 Frequently Asked Questions

-Do Careprost and Latisse expire?
+Do Careprost and Latisse also work on eyebrows?

-Do Careprost and Latisse smell differently?
+Do Careprost and Latisse make lashes darker?

 Citations: